nsrau/azure-docs.it-it/articles/iot-dps/use-hsm-with-sdk.md

 Per informazioni sull'hardware con DICE, vedere [qui](https://azure.microsoft.com/blog/azure-iot-supports-new-security-hardware-to-strengthen-iot-security/).

-### <a name="use-x509-with-hardware"></a>Usare X. 509 con hardware
+### <a name="use-x509-with-hardware"></a>Use X.509 with hardware

-Il servizio di provisioning può essere usato con **X. 509** su altro hardware. È necessaria un'interfaccia tra hardware e SDK per stabilire una connessione.
+The provisioning service can be used with **X.509** on other hardware. È necessaria un'interfaccia tra hardware e SDK per stabilire una connessione.
 Per informazioni sull'interfaccia, contattare il produttore del modulo di protezione hardware.

 ### <a name="use-tpm"></a>Usare TPM